 Previous Halloween party food menus

 This wasn’t our first Halloween party.
 Here are some ideas from previous years that I didn’t get chance to recreate on this occasion.
-In 2020 and 2021, Halloween falls on the weekend – we’ll be ramping up the delights again then!

 The grown-ups loved these and they’re very simple to make.

 Scoop the yolk from hard-boiled eggs into a bowl and mash with a little mayo and curry powder before spooning it back into the white.
 Top with a slice of olive and garnish with sun-dried tomato and capsicum for the muscles that hold the eyes in the place.

 I rushed this a little and failed, but if I get around to trying again and it works then I’ll come back and update with a new photo.

 To create a ‘disembodied hand’ you will need a brand new rubber glove – not the sort that you can inflate like a balloon, but the washing-up type that will hold their shape.
 Wash the glove thoroughly and turn it inside out, then stuff with finely (that’s the key word, and where I went wrong!) chopped fruit and berries.
 Pour jelly into the glove to fill the spaces and hold it all together, tie off the end with a rubber band or string, and freeze overnight.